SSushila/portfolio/README.md

 # Sushila Shreesh - Aspiring Digital Health Expert and Health Economist

 Welcome to my portfolio website!
-My name is Sushila Shreesh, and currently working as a District Coordinator in the Dang District of Nepal.
+My name is Sushila Shreesh, and I am currently working as a District Coordinator in the Dang District of Nepal.
 I have an undergraduate degree in Public Health and I aspire to become a leading digital health expert and health economist in the near future.
 This repository showcases my professional journey, skills, projects, and achievements in the field of public health.

 ## About Me

-I am currently serving as the District Program Coordinator at Kapilbastu Integrated Development Services, where I have made significant contributions to tuberculosis (TB) case findings and health program management.
-My career in public health includes impactful roles in TB and leprosy control programs across Nepal.
-I hold a Bachelor of Public Health from Pokhara University and have received various certifications related to public health.
+Early career Public Health Professional with four years of experience in disease control and management.
+Provided patient-centred integrated health services.
+Implemented prophylaxis, case detection, capacity strengthening, volunteer management, complication, and disability management programs.
+Posses excellent skills in project management, monitoring and evaluation, data analysis and report writing, and research projects.
+Willingness to work and commit myself to an area that enhances self-growth by adding core values to the organization.

 ## Contact Information